shironeko1337/auto-img/README.md

 - [ ] Not sure what's the best practice for wrapping a library, now both API singleton and Element type are wrapped in a namespace, how do we want to wrap the react and vue libraries?
 - [ ] Move centralizer playground to demo.
 - [ ] Find a way to render static README files in the demo.
+- [ ] Propagate properties to img in auto-img element to preserve the native functions such as only load when visible.

 ```html
 <auto-img src="..." width="200" height="200" />